 - Q Are resveratrol and curcumin used for alopecia?

-- Q What is the best way to take resveratrol?
+- Q What is used to make resveratrol supplements?